Jsfain/SDCard/README.md

 ## How to use
  * The source and header files contain descriptions of each function available and how to use them.
  * If using against an AVR ATMega1280 target then simply clone/copy the repo, compile / build, and download to the AVR.
- * If **NOT** using an AVR ATMega1280 then it will be necessary to either modify, or replace, the IO-specific files that have been included in the repo (AVR_SPI and AVR_USART), to support the specified target.
+ * If **NOT** using an AVR ATMega1280 then it will be necessary to either modify, or replace, the IO-specific files that have been included in the repo (AVR_SPI and AVR_USART), to support the target.

 ## Purpose
 The purpose of this project was to establish a set of functions for accessing and controlling an SD card operating in SPI mode using a microcontroller.
-The capabilities provided in the files included in this module are intended to provide functionality for standalone raw data access, but the files in this module could be directly implemented as a disk access layer within a File System driver.
+The capabilities provided by the files included in this module are intended to for standalone raw data access of an SD card, but the files in this module could be directly implemented as a disk access layer within a File System driver.

 As a simple demo of its capabilities, the image below shows the results from a raw data block read and print.
 This is done by using the sd_ReadSingleBlock function to read a specified block into an array, and then passing the block array to the sd_PrintSingleBlock function.
 This particular image shows the raw data contents of the first block of the root directory in a FAT32 volume.